ltonetwork/all-inline/README.md

 # All inline

-Inline images, css, and javascript in an HTML document.
+Inline javascript, stylesheets, and images from an HTML page.

 This library is agnostic to how the assets are loaded, allowing it to be used in the browser or with nodejs.